 Exception: Children under the age of 12 years, are allowed to cycle there with a children's bike or similar modes of transport (at walking speed) which are classified as "toy similar to a vehicle", under the condition that pedestrians and the road traffic are neither endangered nor hindered.

-(Small) children are allowed to ride a children's bike or similar modes of transport (at walking speed) on pavements, sidewalks, footpaths, in residential areas and on bicycle lanes, but not on the road.
+(Small) children are allowed to ride a children's bike or similar modes of transport (at walking speed) on pavements, sidewalks, footpaths or in residential areas, but not on the road.
 A children's bike is not legally classified as bicycle but as "toy similar to a vehicle".
 According to the Austrian Road Traffic Act (StVO) a children's bike has a rim diameter up to 300 mm and can reach a maximum speed of 5 km/h.
 Children under 12 years without cycling license must be chaperoned by a person of a minimum age of 16 years.
-The chaperoning can be omitted for children over the age of 8, if the usage of the mentioned modes of transport are propelled by muscle power only.
+The chaperoning can be omitted for children over the age of 8, if the usage of the "toy similar to a vehicle" is propelled by muscle power only (f.e. a scooter without a motor).

 So that one brake still works if the other breaks.